makerdao-dux/metadao-frontend/README.md

 The MetaDAO frontend uses [electronJS builder](https://www.electron.build/) to create a downlodable/installable application for Windows, Linux and MacOS.

-To build the application yourself, run the command: `yarn electron:build`.
+To build the application yourself, run the command: `yarn electron:package`.
 You might need to update the file `package.json` with the new configuration.
 For more information about the configuration options, check out [Electron builder documentation](https://www.electron.build/configuration/configuration)

 Do not expect building the application for all platforms from one platform.
 To build on Mac you need to be on a MacOS (for example).
 In order to build automatically for all platforms you can use tooling and automation like Github Actions or Travis.
 [See more info](https://www.electron.build/multi-platform-build.html).